grum-tez/archetype-docs/docs/tests/binding.md

 ## Type bindings

-This section presents how Archetype/Michelson types ar bound to Typescript types.
+This section presents how Archetype/Michelson types are bound to Typescript types.

 <TypeMap data={bindings} />